eliamue/foundations-prep-april-2021/3-wednesday/input-output.md

 ## Outcome

-Commit with page that a logs even numbers up to inputted value, and alerts if input greater than 20.
+Commit with page that a logs even numbers up to prompted value, and alerts if prompted value is greater than 20.